The Output Transformation stage is available on Resolume Arena only!

 For most simple cube mapping work, perspective warping is the mode you want.

 Perspective warping is available on regular slices only.
 Poly slices cannot be perspective warped.
-Because of science.
+Because the math for that gets really complicated.

 Linear and Bezier Warping